-Develop and preserve sustainable sungrown farming methods to produce the highest quality organic CBD cannabis with a resolute commitment to environmental and social responsibility.
+Develop and preserve sustainable, sun-grown farming methods to produce high quality, genetically diverse, CBD-rich cannabis and craft hemp with a resolute commitment to environmental responsibility, science-based education, and social justice.

-At East Fork farms, we are more than growers; we are cultivators.
+At East Fork, we are more than growers — we are cultivators.
 We look beyond our plants and work to create a brand that expounds on ideas and cultivates an educated community.

-It’s our belief that CDB cultivars have the power to heal and bring relief to those in need.
-Rooted in a commitment to environmental and social responsibility we take great pride in the processes and practices implemented on our farm.
+It’s our belief that CBD-rich cultivars have the power to heal and bring relief to those in need.
+Rooted in a commitment to environmental and social responsibility, we take great pride in the processes and practices implemented on our farm.

 Read more below...

-Starting out, we (Nathan and Aaron Howard) had one goal in mind: grow a superior plant medicine to help relieve our oldest brother and his range of medical conditions.
-It was witnessing the positive effects of high-CBD cultivars that drove our desire to expand, so we could provide all Oregonians with the same superior medicine — and in turn to purchase East Fork Ranch.
+Starting out, we (Nathan and Aaron Howard) had one goal in mind: grow a superior plant-based medicine to help relieve our oldest brother and his range of medical conditions.
+It was witnessing the positive effects of CBD-rich cultivars that drove our desire to expand, so we could provide all Oregonians with the same access to medicine — and in turn to purchase the East Fork Ranch.

-Our commitment to both community and high-CBD cultivars has given us a sense of place and pride.
+Our commitment to bettering our community — and to growing CBD-rich cultivars — has given us a sense of place and pride.

 OUR GROW PHILOSOPHY

-The small town of Takilma is located in Southern Oregon, between the pristine waters of the East Fork of the Illinois River and the Siskiyou Wilderness — the heart of the world’s best outdoor cannabis growth environment.
+The small town of Takilma is located in Southern Oregon, between the pristine waters of the East Fork of the Illinois River and the Siskiyou Wilderness — the heart of one of the world’s best environments for sun-grown cannabis.

-Here, on a small family farm, is where all our cannabis is organically grown.
-As an OLCC-licensed and Clean Green Certified farm we create a balanced and healthy ecosystem by caring for the soil, the water, the air, and we introduce plant partners for optimal symbiosis.
+Here, on our small family farm, is where all our cannabis is organically grown.
+As an OLCC-licensed and Clean Green Certified farm, we create a balanced and healthy ecosystem by caring for the soil, the water, the air, and the surrounding ecology.

-A term typically associated with the wine industry, terroir refers to the place-based environmental factors — such as soil, water and climate — that combine to give distinct characteristics.
+A term typically associated with the wine industry, terroir refers to the place-based environmental factors — such as soil, water, and climate — that combine to give a plant distinct characteristics.

 It’s terroir that enables identical cannabis cultivars to be grown in different regions and produce unique smells, tastes, and effects.
-The native soil of Oregon’s Illinois Valley, coupled with our sustainable farming practices and meticulous drying and curing methods, gives our cultivars their special and unparalleled qualities.
+The native soil of Oregon’s Illinois River Valley, coupled with our sustainable farming practices and meticulous drying and curing methods, gives our cultivars their distinct qualities.

 When choosing a cannabis cultivar, there are two traits that are most commonly compared: taste and smell.
 Where these traits come from is both simple and complex.
-The smell, taste, and—to some degree—the effect, are tied to Terpenes.
-Terpenes are aromatic compounds found in the oils of the flower, originating in the same glands as the cannabinoids (including CBD and THC).
+The smell, taste, and, to some degree, the effect, are tied to terpenes.
+Terpenes are aromatic compounds found in the oils of the flower, originating in the same glands as cannabinoids (including CBD and THC).

-Terpenes can influence the neurotransmitters in the brain; for example, they can affect dopamine and serotonin production and destruction.
-This insight gives us an idea of why different strains not only smell and taste different but also have different physiological effects on our mood or high sensation.
-There are over 100 known terpenes found in cannabis, and each plant/cultivar has a unique terpene composition.
+When ingested, terpenes can influence neurotransmitters in the brain.
+For example, they can affect dopamine and serotonin production and destruction.
+This insight gives us an idea of why different strains not only smell and taste differently, but also have different physiological effects on our mood or high sensation.
+There are over 100 known terpenes found in cannabis, and each cultivar has a unique terpene composition.